randruc/Lazuli/doc/CStyleAndConventions.md

 This file describes the programming style and conventions to apply on C code.

+As a general rule, the code must be clear and readable.
+Reading it must be a pleasant experience.
+It must not contain useless or redundant things.

 ## C dialect

 The whole project is written in pure ANSI C 89.
+All C code files are encoded in raw ASCII.

+> This is to the allow C code to be ported easily to many platforms and
+> architectures by being compiled by the largest number of compilers.
+> Another reason is that C89 is understood by all C code-checking tools.

 ## Line length